-Enable rate limiting for a consumer with Kong Gateway
+Rate limit a Consumer with Kong Gateway

-Enable an authentication plugin and create a consumer with credentials, then enable the Rate Limiting plugin on the new consumer.
+Enable an authentication plugin and create a Consumer with credentials, then enable the Rate Limiting plugin on the new Consumer.

 Prerequisites